 Both the omega-6 fatty acid LA and the omega-3 fatty acid ALA are metabolized by the body into different derivatives (or metabolites) that support overall health.

 FUN FACT: when referring to the ratio of omega-6 to omega-3, it’s the ratio of those fats in the total diet, the amount eaten over the course of days and weeks and not the ratio in a single food or serving.
 Remember to keep your eye on the big picture!

 To further tease out the role of ALA, some of it is converted into two other forms of omega-3 fats: EPA and DHA.
-If you’ve ever heard about the health benefits of omega-3 fats such as supporting brain and eye health, mood regulation, reducing inflammation, supporting cardiovascular health and more, it’s specifically the EPA and DHA form of omeaga-3s that are responsible.
+If you’ve ever heard about the health benefits of omega-3 fats such as supporting brain and eye health, mood regulation, reducing inflammation, supporting cardiovascular health, and more, it’s specifically the EPA and DHA form of omega-3s that are responsible.

 Because of this, health experts recommend that Canadians regularly eat foods rich in EPA and DHA such as fish and seafood or omega-3 fortified foods like eggs, as well as, supplements if needed.

 Despite the importance of these essential fats, getting too much of either one can interfere with how the other one functions.
 It’s estimated that ancestral/primitive diets provided omega-6s to omega-3s in a ratio closer to 1:1 to 4:1 (2).
 This is because, before industrialization, the human diet didn’t contain an imbalance of either one.

 Over the past 100 years or so, there was a substantial shift in the North American diet where PUFAs are concerned.